 Every allegation of sexual offense, molestation, or other child abuse shall be investigated promptly and thoroughly by the Church, and incidents of merit shall be reported to its insurance company and the local law enforcement agency.
 If such allegation is factual, the relationship with the worker shall be terminated.
-It is unlikely the problem will ever be resolved by relying on promises of the worker to reform.
+It is unlikely the problem will ever be handled by relying on promises of the worker to reform.

-- 16. Insurance: The Church shall maintain a sufficient level of liability insurance coverage that would cover child abuse claims. - 17.
+Insurance: The Church shall maintain a sufficient level of liability insurance coverage that would cover child abuse claims.

 Conclusions: Churches need to be prepared.
-This is the legal reason for creating safety policies, but there is a deeper, more significant reason to protect our children.
+This is the legal reason for creating safety policies, but there is a deeper, more significant reason - to protect our children.
 Policies are only printed expressions of the value placed on children.
-If the only reason for safety policies is to protect the organization, the Church has missed God's love for children. - St. Luke's Lutheran Church of Sacramento desires to be "a church that cares" through the implementation of the above policies and procedures.
-Adoption of these provisions will enable the Church to provide a safer and more secure environment for each individual of our Church family and its guests. - 18.
-Personnel Policies, Procedures, & Guidelines: See also Continuing Resolution CR-2005-2, "Policies, Procedures, & Guidelines for Employees." - 19.
-Sexual Harassment: See also Continuing Resolution CR-2005-3, "Policies and Procedures on the Prevention of Sexual Harassment."
+If the only reason for safety policies is to protect the organization, the Church has missed God's love for children.

+St. Luke Lutheran Church of Sacramento desires to be "a church that cares" through the implementation of the above policies and procedures.
+Adoption of these provisions will enable the Church to provide a more safe and secure environment for each individual of our Church family and its guests.
-APPROVED: Signature of Church Secretary (officer) Date Approved VOIDED: Signature of Church Secretary (officer) Date Voided

-This page is intentionally blank.

-ATTACHMENT 1 Child Abuse Prevention Training Record
+P&P -2 00: 5-4 Page 6 of 6

+Personnel Policies, Procedures, & Guidelines: See also P&P-2005-2, "Policies, Procedures, & Guidelines for Employees."

+Sexual Harassment: See also P&P-2005-3, "Policies and Procedures on the Prevention of Sexual Harassment."

-St. Luke's Lutheran Church of Sacramento, California CHILD ABUSE PREVENTION TRAINING RECORD I, , have read, understand, and agree to abide by the policies and procedures of St. Luke's Lutheran Church on child abuse prevention as stated in Continuing Resolution 2005-4.
-I also confirm that I have completed the mandatory training on child abuse prevention as required by Continuing Resolution 2005-4.
-Furthermore, I understand that failure to comply with the policies and procedures of St. Luke's Lutheran Church may result in disciplinary action including the prohibition of working with minors.
+APPROVED: Signature of Church Secretary (officer) Date Approved VOIDED: Signature of Church Secretary (officer) Date Voided т have used and sentend and sense to shide her the nelisies have read, understand, and agree to abide by the policies - on the prevention of child abuse as stated in Policy and Procedure 2005-4.
+I also confirm that I have completed the mand by Policy and Procedure 2005-4. atory training on the prevention of child abuse as required Furthermore, I understand that failure to comp ply with the policies and procedures of St Luke Lutheran Church for the prevention of child abuse m ay result in disciplinary action including prohibition of working with minors.
 Signature Date